kevinswan102/Showcase-Decor-Website/README.md

 # Showcase-Decor-Website
-Early-stage website.
+Early-stage website intended as a draft an e-commerce business.
 HTML, CSS, and Javascript were primarily used.
 Does not contain images for copyright purposes.

 # Screenshots